-He acts as a reviewer for many scientific and engineering journals and publishers, has been the Technical Editorial Director of the Powertrain Magazine, Laser Applications International, Automotive Leadership) for over 10 years, and is a member of the Editorial Board of the Journal of Combustion by Hindawi.
+He acts as a reviewer for many scientific and engineering journals and publishers, has been the Technical Editorial Director of the Powertrain Magazine for over ten years, and is a member of the Editorial Board of the Journal of Combustion by Hindawi.
 Dr. Chehroudi has delivered over 200 presentations in technical meetings/conferences (SAE, AIAA, ASME, ILASS, Professional Education Seminars, etc) and to nontechnical audiences and has over 20 technical reports (Princeton University, General Motors, Ford Motor Co, Department of Energy, NASA, Air Force Research Laboratory).

 Dr. Chehroudi has more than 150 publications with extensive experience in both scientific and management areas and intensive trainings in finance and financial engineering.